tdolan21/miniAGI/README.md

  docker-compose down -v    # To stop the services
  ```

 ## Local Requirements

+**This application does NOT work locally with windows**

+More information can be found at https://github.com/pgvector/pgvector

 This section outlines what the miniAGI.sh script is doing.

-The reccommended enviornment to run this application is through a conda virtual enviornment.
+The reccommended environment to run this application is through a conda virtual environment.

-If you are unfamillar with conda here are the install instructions for both [Linux](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) and [Windows](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)
+If you are unfamillar with conda here are the install instructions for [Linux](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)

 ```bash
 conda create --name miniAGI python=3.9